AFLplusplus/LibAFL/fuzzers/libfuzzer_libpng/README.md

 In any real-world scenario, you should use `taskset` to pin each client to an empty CPU core, the lib does not pick an empty core automatically (yet).

-For convenience, you may just run `./test.sh` in this folder to test it.